katya-sn/shop-catalog/README.md

 5. **Favorites and Cart**:
    Users can add products to their favorites or cart directly from the catalog.
 They can also edit the quantity of items or remove them from the cart directly within the cart interface.
 6. **Responsive Design**: The application is designed to be responsive, adapting to various screen sizes, including large screens, desktops, tablets, and mobile devices.

+## How to Run the Page Locally
+1. Clone the repository to your local machine using the command **`git clone https://github.com/katya-sn/shop-catalog.git`**.
+2. Then, navigate to the project directory using **cd shop-catalog**.
+3. Make sure you have Node.js and npm installed, and install the project dependencies by running **`npm install`**.
+4. After the dependencies are installed, start the development server with **`npm start`**.
+5. Finally, open your browser and go to **http://localhost:3000** to see the Landing running locally.